bit-ml/bit-ml/content/collections/courses/deep_bit_2019.md

 date: August-20-2019
 ---

-The course is about basic Deep Learning methods, current models and capabilities.
+The course is an introduction to up-to-date Deep Learning methods for Bitdefender engineers.
+It covers very basic theoretical concepts about training neural networks, followed by applications in computer vision and natural language understanding, with accent on building the final project, which was focused on the security field.

-**Prerequisites**: Basic Python knowledge or several years as a programmer and eagerness to start understanding Deep Learning.
+- **Prerequisites**: Basic Python knowledge or several years as a programmer and eagerness to start understanding Deep Learning.

-**Course Team**: Stefan Postavaru, Andrei Nicolicioiu, Iulia Duta, Florin Brad, Tudor Berariu, Elena Burceanu, Emanuela Haller, Florin Gogianu
+- **Course Team**: Stefan Postavaru, Andrei Nicolicioiu, Iulia Duta, Florin Brad, Tudor Berariu, Elena Burceanu, Emanuela Haller, Florin Gogianu

-## Content (by week)
+## Syllabus

 1. Introduction to Deep Learning
 2. Neural Nets